be-we/cosmic-translation-memory/de/translation_memory.md

-# COSMIC English → German translation memory
+# German translation memory for desktop environments

 **Please note:** The superscript letters do not belong to the translation, but indicate which other desktop environments or operating systems use this translation.